Rainbow Spiral Tie Dye T-Shirt

 Use elastic bands to hold the spiral together.
 Start by securing one band round the centre.

 Add two more elastic bands, dividing the spiral into six equal parts.

 Meanwhile, mix up your dyes.
-You will need to mix up a bottle each of Bright Turquoise, Magenta and Lemon Yellow Procion MX Dyes: cold water dyes used for natural fibres.
-These are the bright primary colours for Procion Dyes: the magenta is our red, turquoise is our blue and lemon is our yellow.
+You will need to mix up a bottle each of Turquoise, Fuschia and Lemon Yellow Procion MX Dyes: cold water dyes used for natural fibres.
+These are the bright primary colours for Procion Dyes: the fuschia is our red, turquoise is our blue and lemon is our yellow.
 For each bottle of dye, add 1tsp of dye to 200ml of warm water.

 Use a funnel to decant the dyes into the squirty bottles.
 Shake to mix well.

 These three dyes will create six colour segments.
 Each dye will be squirted into three segments.
 Every alternate segment will have two colours squirted into it, creating a secondary colour:

 When your dyes are mixed and you T-shirt has been soaked you are ready to dye.
 Cover your table in a layer of cling film to protect it from the dye.
 Start by squirting the yellow dye into three of the segments (making a yellow half).

 Turn the T-shirt over and fill in the same segments from the back.
 Be sure to quirt dye into the troughs of the fabric or you will be left with white gaps when it is untied.

 Wipe the cling film clean in between each colour.
 Squeeze the fuschia dye into three segments, starting by overlapping the last yellow segment – this will create your orange.
 Dye both sides of the segments.